What are you looking for in a new owner?

 What vaccinations will my puppy have had?

-Your puppy will be vaccinated against Distemper, Hepatitis and the Parvovirus (DHP) - the core vaccinations - and be fully protected by the time they leave us.
+Your puppy will be vaccinated against Distemper, Hepatitis and the Parvovirus (DHP) - the core vaccinations - they will be fully protected by the time they leave us.

 Following the guidance of the vaccination manufacturers, if a puppy is 10 weeks old or older, one vaccination provides FULL immunity.

-We do not believe in needlessly over vaccinating dogs /puppies, particularly yearly boosters, which can cause cause major health problems in dogs.
+We believe in giving your dog the best possible protection against some awful and life threatening diseases, but we do not believe in needlessly over vaccinating dogs /puppies, particularly yearly boosters, which can cause cause major health problems in dogs.
 Going forwards we strongly advise a blood test called a 'Titre Test' to check your dogs' actual immunity against these diseases.
 This test means you can make an informed decision when it comes to boosters based on your dogs actual immunity and not the vet's diary.

 We do not vaccinate our dogs or puppies with Lepto 2 or 4.
 This is an extremely controversial vaccination that in our opinion offers very little to no protection and comes with more health risks than it solves.